Rebuilding The FoundationsDr. Erwin W. Lutzer | May 5, 2013

 Let me speak to you very plainly.
 I think I have so far, and it’s even going to get plainer as we go along.
 I think that Margaret Thatcher was probably the greatest prime minister that Britain ever had since the days of Winston Churchill.
 Now you can disagree with me politically (applause) and then later on forgive me for your views, but apparently there are some people here who agree with me.

-Look at that iron lady the way she ruled Britain.
+Look at that Iron Lady, the way she ruled Britain.
 Can anyone question her leadership ability?
-But when she gets home she has a responsibility to compliment her husband in terms of what she is doing to encourage him.
-She has to be a helpmeet for him in the home because someday when they stand before God she will be accountable but her husband is going to be the one who is going to be accountable for the way in which he led his wife spiritually, and the way in which he brought up his children.
+But when she gets home, she has a responsibility to complement her husband in terms of what she is doing to encourage him.
+She has to be a helpmeet for him in the home because someday when they stand before God, she will be accountable; but her husband is going to be the one who is going to be accountable for the way in which he led his wife spiritually, and the way in which he brought up his children.
 The responsibility will be on his head and not hers.
-Responsibility for her – yes!
-We’ll see this in the text, but not ultimate responsibility like her husband is going to have, so that even in a relationship like that, she is to compliment her husband, to support him emotionally, spiritually, physically in whichever way she can within the structure of the home and the bringing up of the children, and then the Bible makes it very clear that the same kind of principle applies also to the Church.
+Responsibility for her—yes.
+We’ll see this in the text, but not ultimate responsibility like her husband is going to have, so that even in a relationship like that, she is to complement her husband, to support him emotionally, spiritually, physically in whichever way she can within the structure of the home and the bringing up of the children, and then the Bible makes it very clear that the same kind of principle applies also to the church.

 Let me give you another reason why there is so much confusion and resistance, and that is because of the misunderstanding of the meaning of the word submit.
 And that’s taught in the New Testament.